numenta/NAB/README.md

 - OSX 10.9 and higher

-Other platforms may work but are not tested.
+Other platforms may work but have not been tested.
 It is expected that several flavors of Linux will be supported.
 Windows will not be supported for replicating results but will be supported for analyzing your own.
 This is because the code to replicate our results depends on NuPIC, which does not support Windows at this time.

 ### Requirements